rileymd88/qwik-py/README.md

 7. You should now be able to run the scripts!

 ## Running the Scripts
+**Make sure to open the terminal as an administrator before running these scripts!**

 - `Script Name:` **export_apps.py**
 - `Script Description:` This script will automatically export ALL Qlik Sense apps and export them to a folder of your choice
 - `Paramaters`